 \subsection{Numerical results}

-What follows is to find the spectrum of $\chi$ particles and its evolution in the cosmic time $t$.
-Hence we numerically solve \eqref{mode equation}, constructed the Bogolyubov coeffcient $|\beta_k(t)|$ and compute the spectrum $n_k$ using \eqref{particle number}.
-In the previous section we described the procedure to numerically evaluate the set of equations to ensure that each mode $k$ is within the horizon at the beginning of the evolution, which allows us to use the Bunch-Davies vacuum \eqref{BD vacuum} as a initial condition of the mode equation for $X_K(t)$.
+What follows is to find the spectrum of $\chi$ particles and their evolution in the cosmic time $t$.
+Hence we numerically solve \eqref{mode equation}, constructed the Bogolyubov coefficient $|\beta_k(t)|$, and compute the spectrum $n_k$ using \eqref{particle number}.
+In the previous section, we described the procedure to numerically evaluate the set of equations to ensure that each mode $k$ is within the horizon at the beginning of the evolution, which allows us to use the Bunch-Davies vacuum \eqref{BD vacuum} as an initial condition of the mode equation for $X_k(t)$.
 The initial conditions for the background are set at time $t_\mathrm{ini}$, corresponding to the moment when the modes are within the horizon.
 For example, for $N_* = 60$ at the time of crossing, the initial time corresponds to $t_\mathrm{ini} \approx 28.712$ in units of $[10^{-5}M_p^{-1}]$, and the corresponding mode $k = aH$ will be the value of $aH$ at time $t_\mathrm{ini}$.
 In this way, we can associate a value of $k$ to each value of $N_e$, which determines the scale $k$ that crosses the horizon $N_e$ e-folds before the end of inflation.

 An alternative approach to selecting the $k$-modes is to work directly with the dimensionless ratio $k/k_{\mathrm{end}}$ in the equation for $X_k(t)$.
 In this framework, modes with $k < k_{\mathrm{end}}$ will have crossed the horizon at some point before the end of inflation.
 However, for our purposes, it is more convenient to generate a list of modes that satisfy $k = aH$ by solving the background equations and associating each mode with the corresponding number of e-folds $N_e$ before the end of inflation.
 The resulting list of physical modes $k$ is then normalized by $k_{\mathrm{end}}$ to construct the spectrum $n_k(t)$.
 The Bogolyubov coefficient $|\beta_k(t)|^2$ is computed using Eq.~\eqref{beta}, and the comoving number density of gravitationally produced particles is determined by $n_k(t)$.
 It is important to note that the particle number is evaluated only once it has stabilized; that is, we extract the value of $n_k$ at the end of the numerical simulation to ensure that it has reached a steady state.